0cjs/8bitdev/src/objects.md

 Representation of Objects in Memory
 -----------------------------------

-Pointers are stored in 16-bit _words_ as _[tagged]_ values that in some cases represent the object itself, rather than pointing to storage for the object.
-A pointer will only ever actually reference memory in the heap if it points to a _cons cell_ or a _heapdata header_.
+Object references are 16-bit _words_ containing _[tagged]_ values.
+If
+the value cannot be a _dword_ (two-word- or 4-byte-) [aligned] pointer, i.e., at least one of the two least bits is not 0, it represents the object itself.
+Otherwise the value is a pointer to an object in the heap.

-Objects are allocated on the heap with both address and size [aligned] to a two word (four byte) boundry.
-Objects in the heap either:
+Objects are allocated in the heap with both address and allocation size [aligned] to a dword boundary.
+Objects in the heap are either:
+- a _cons cell_ of two object reference words, the _car_ followed by
+  the _cdr_; or
-- _heapdata objects_, which start with a header giving format and length information followed object data, of arbitrary length; or
+- _heapdata objects_, which start with a header giving format and length information followed object data, of arbitrary length.
-- are a _cons cell_ of two pointer words, the _car_ followed by the _cdr_.

-All objects on the heap have an allocation size or _asize_ of the total number of bytes used by the object, which will always be a multiple of 4 to ensure that heap objects are always aligned.
-Additionaly, heapdata objects have an _hdsize_ as the second byte of the header indicating the length of the data after the header.
+All objects on the heap have an allocation size or _asize_ of the total number of bytes used in the heap by the object, which will always be a multiple of 4 to ensure that heap objects are always aligned.
+Additionally, heapdata objects have an _hdsize_ as the second byte of the header indicating the length of the data after the header.
 The header plus the hdsize may be smaller than the asize due to object alignment.

-No part of the heap is not part of an object; free space is indicated by free space heapdata objects (type `HDT_FREE`) or _FSO_s.
+The heap is always a contiguous series of objects.
+Blocks of free space are indicated by a sequence of one or more _FSO_s, free space objects that are heapdata objects of type `HDT_FREE`.

-Given an arbitrary (properly aligned) address in the heap we cannot tell if it points to a cons cell or a heapdata object because it might point into the middle of a heapdata object; thus walking the entire heap must be done by starting at its lowest location in memory.
+Given an arbitrary (properly aligned) address in the heap we cannot tell if it points to a cons cell or a heapdata object because it might point into the middle of a heapdata object; thus walking the entire heap must be done by starting at its lowest location in memory or at a known-good pointer to an object.

-This allows us to tag pointers in the following way:
+Object references are tagged in the following way:
-- Heapdata headers are never pointers, because they must be distinguishable from pointers in order to determine that a heap object is not a cons cell.
-- Values with the least siginificant bit set are one of two types: an unsigned byte (or char) or a small (14-bit) signed integer.
-- Values with the least significant bit clear and a non-zero high address byte are pointers into the heap.
+- Values with the two least significant bits `%00` and most significant byte not `$00` are pointers into the heap.
-- Values with the LSB clear and a zero high address byte are fixed constant objects identified by their location so that no heap storage is necessary for them.
-(The first 256 bytes of memory cannot be used for heap storage; this isn't a problem since most 8-bit processors have other more important uses for this anyway: zero page on 6800/6502 and interrupt vectors on the 8080.)
+- Values with the LSBits `%00` and an MSB of `$00` are fixed constant objects identified by their value alone so that no heap storage is necessary for them.
+(This means that the first 256 bytes of memory cannot be used for heap storage; this isn't a problem since most 8-bit processors have other more important uses for this anyway: zero page on 6800/6502 and interrupt vectors on the 8080.)
+- Values with LSbits `%01` are heapdata headers; the six MSbits of the least significant byte are the type and the most significant byte is the length of the object's data.
+Object references may never have such a value; these exist only as headers of objects on the heap.
+  This makes it easy to distinguish objects on the heap as object references or heapdata objects.
+- Values with LSbits `%10` are a character or unsigned byte; the most significant byte is the char/byte value.
+- Values with LSbits `%11` are small (14-bit) signed integers.

 The following table shows the details of tagging and determining values. `x` represents a don't-care bit, but see below.
 Objects marked